tensorflow/docs/site/en/install/source_windows.md

 Building TensorFlow from source can use a lot of RAM.
 If your system is memory-constrained, limit Bazel's RAM usage with: `--local_ram_resources=2048`.

+Building TensorFlow from source can use all CPUs by default.
+If you want to limit your CPU usage, use: `--jobs [number of CPUs]`.

 If building with GPU support, add `--copt=-nvcc_options=disable-warnings` to suppress nvcc warning messages.